benroberts999/updatePRN_SVN/README.md

 When you run the program, it first checks this output file (if it exists), and just starts where it left off.

-Then, this output file is read from disk into a list.
+Then, this OA output file is read from disk into a list.

 Also, the program downloads the PRN_GPS file from JPL/NASA, and reads it into a list.

+Combines the OA list with the PRN_GPS list to make a new list, called PRN_GPS_GPSDM, which has correct PRN-SVN-Clock mappings.

+Then, reads in the optional exceptions.in file.
+Overwrites any assignements with those given.

 ********************************************************************************